Surrounding yourself with the right paranormal people can be the game changer for your entire investigative career, if you let it.

 Like begets like, right?
 It's that whole "think it and it will manifest" mindset, The Secret, the whatever-you-want-it-to-be idea that sending out something returns it back to you, energetically or mindfully.
 I have a hard time buying any of that, (😮but a What I Believe blog is for another day), but I know that being a kind, supportive and interested person, draws in those with similar motivations.
 Honesty begets honesty, because liars always fall back on each other to hold up their shaky foundations.
 My brain builds, shreds and rebuilds my beliefs, memories, and understanding of the paranormal as I keep learning and keep progressing forward in experience.
 I'd hope for everyone to have ever-changing, ever-growing ruminations of the world's great mysteries.
 However, in the paranormal, rigid beliefs and echo chamber dogma ends up having a hold on many people.
 I think I ended up wanting to stop fighting that.
 I wanted to grow and question with people who also wanted to grow and keep questioning.
 I've found more honest investigators in small pairs and single individuals than I have teams recently.
 Most of them are in fact Youtubers.
 They make videos of and about the paranormal because they truly love the subject matter, and truly love to try to experience the strange and unusual.

 I joined Youtube 3 months into Full Dark's existence after hosting all our videos on the non-community based platform Vimeo.
 I realized by those 3 months that I wanted the community aspect.
-It's too much a part of the paranormal to ignore or shy away from.
+It's too much a part of the paranormal to ignore or shy away from, even though I am THE shyest human on Earth.
 It's the vetting of the monsters and the avoidance of the Worst People Out There that just remains a part of vigilant internet awareness.
 The monsters are teams or people who live to tear others down, and don't provide any support to fellow colleagues in the same supernatural ventures.
 Now, at 2 and a half years into Full Dark's existence in the world, (🙌🏻), we're in the business of building others up, and spending as much time as possible doing the best work we can to convey what we intend through our art.

 Our experiences have never been exaggerated, and we've never falsified anything we've done.
 There's just no point!
 A combined effort on behalf of myself and Ryan (you can call us Full Dark Amy and Full Dark Ryan, we have such generic names), gives us twice the creative resources and willingness to to investigate the strange and unusual, and present it to the world in different multimedia forms.
 There's just no room for shitty people.
 They're done, they're cancelled.
 We've evolved beyond the crap-weirdos who hurt us and have come into several new communities of refreshingly honest and supportive people, teams and individuals, youtubers and internet-shunners alike.
 That form of community is an absolutely necessary and vital part of being in the paranormal field.
 Surrounding yourself with the right people is the way to not just survive, but to thrive as an investigator, filmmaker, or creator in all things supernatural.